 The Street Department is responsible for maintaining the city’s infrastructure (streets, curb, gutters, sidewalks and right-of-way) as well as the city-owned cemetery.
 Services include inspecting, repairing and replacing streets, curbs, gutters, sidewalks, and traffic control signs, street sweeping and mowing of city right-of-way.
 The Department also has its own sign shop for making street and traffic control signs for the city.

-The Sanitation Department is responsible for the collection of garbage and recycling within the city limits for all residential and commercial areas.
+Republic Services is the contract vendor responsible for the collection of garbage and recycling within the city limits for all residential and commercial areas.
 Garbage is collected once a week on designated days Tuesday through Friday.
 The city provides 95-gallon trash containers to most residential locations.
 Yard waste (green waste) is collected every Monday when placed at the curb by 7 am.
 Bulk material collection is available for an extra fee based on the item, size, weight, and collection time required to pick up the material.
-Payment will be added to the resident’s utility bill.
-Click on the Sanitation tab for detailed information about the city's sanitation program.
+Click on the Sanitation tab for detailed information about the city's sanitation program or use this link: Sanitation.

 Provide recycling services